Last Updated on September 5th, 2020

 All around the world, one of the most universally loved and embraced beverages is coffee.
-To many, it is a staple of everyday life and some just can’t get by without at least one fresh cup of it in the morning to get the day started.
-In fact, some can’t get through the day without a few, which is why it may come as a disdainful surprise that coffee may be the culprit behind acne for some long-time sufferers.
+To many, it is a staple of everyday life and some just can’t get by without at least one fresh cup of it in the morning to get the day started. ☕🌄 In fact, some people can’t get through the day without a few, which is why it might come as a nasty surprise that coffee may be the culprit behind acne for some long-time sufferers.

 When the news came out that there were benefits to drinking coffee, the world gladly accepted it, because it meant that everyone could continue their coffee-chugging habits.
-But despite the few benefits that coffee presents, its cons might outweigh its pros when it comes to digestive and skin health.
+But, despite the few benefits that coffee offers, its cons might outweigh its pros when it comes to digestive and skin health.

 The first con on this list has less to do with coffee itself and more to do with what we put in our coffee.
-Of course, coffee does have its own acne-causing effects, but we will get to that in the next 6 points.
+Of course, coffee does have its own acne-causing effects, but we will discuss that later.

-Most people, when they drink coffee, often add milk and/or sugar to their beverages for added flavor, which is very common.
+Most people who drink coffee often add milk and/or sugar to their beverages for added flavor.
 However, milk and sugar are two of the worst things you could consume when struggling with acne.
-Milk and similar dairy products are known for its ability to cause skin-problems due to the enzymes and lactose that it’s made of.
-Sugar has also been known for its inflammatory effects, its ability to spike your blood sugar levels inducing insulin over-production and weakening your immune system.
+Milk and similar dairy products are known for the ability to cause skin problems due to the enzymes and lactose they’re made of.
+Sugar is also known for its inflammatory effects, its ability to spike your blood sugar levels, inducing insulin overproduction, and weakening your immune system.

 Together, and combined with acidic coffee, it is a recipe for terrible skin.
 Those who consume more than a single cup of coffee in a day are more likely to suffer skin problems as a result.